toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 ###### Manual Locks🚫

-Manual locks can only be create by a user so it is best to check why this lock was created before removing it.
+Manual locks can only be created by a user, so it is best to check why this lock was created before removing it.

 ###### Recovery Locks💥